The Cathode Ray Tube site

 The indicator tube was placed in series with the X-Ray tube to see if there was a reverse current present.

-The working indicator tube shows the typical reversed current of a Ruhmkorff coil, Ionisation around both wires, there is a bit more forward current than reversed.
+The working of an indicator tube shows the typical reversed current of a Ruhmkorff coil, Ionisation around both wires, there is a bit more forward current than reversed.
 Due to this phenomena most early X-ray tubes degraded and eventually were not useful anymore.

 Placing a valve tube in series with the X-ray tube prevented this negative effect.
 With a true DC current only one wire will ionize.